NUbots/NUgan/README.md

-# Masked CycleGAN
+# NUcyclegan

-A PyTorch implementation of a CycleGAN that uses masks to remove the consideration of the background of a soccer field image from the training.
-The background is removed based on corresponding segmentation images.
+A PyTorch implementation of a CycleGAN that uses attention masks to remove the consideration of the background from the training.
+Attention masks are created using corresponding segmentation images.

-The Masked CycleGAN maps semi-synthetic images to real images.
-It uses output from [NUpbr](https://github.com/NUbots/NUpbr) to create real images.
+This CycleGAN maps semi-synthetic images to real images.
+It uses output from [NUpbr](https://github.com/NUbots/NUpbr) to create semi-synthetic and segmentation datasets.

+The repository contains a pretrained base model that will map semi-synthetic soccer field images to real soccer field images.
+This model can then be fine-tuned to a specific field by training from the base model with a dataset of real images of a specific field.
+When training is run, without specifying to continue an existing fine-tuning trained model, the pretrained base will be loaded.

 ### Acknowledgments